supertree-toolkit/stk/doc/tutorial.rst

 replace taxa in a Phyml.
 The output of this is a new Phyml with the taxa replace or deleted as dictated in your subs file.

+The command line would be:

+:command:`stk sub_taxa -e -s SUBFILE input.phyml output.phyml`

+The GUI is done by simply clicking :menuselection:"`STK Functions->Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.

 For very large datasets it is probably best to split up your subs files into stages.
 For example, replace Orders with Families; then another file for Families to Groups; and a final file to go from Groups to genera.